tsohil/jQuery-Form-Validator/README.md

  * A whole bunch of validation functions have been added (see below).
  * A modular design have been introduced, which means that some validation functions is default and others is part of a module.
-This in turn reduces server and bandwidth costs.
+This in turn lowers server and bandwidth costs.
  * You no longer need to prefix the validation rules with "validate_".
  * Error message position now defaults to "element".
  * The optional features (validateOnBlur and showHelpOnFocus) is now enabled by default.